galenhuntington/g86/README.md

 partial string we may have to discard information at the end about the next byte (or use it, if the partial information is still useful).

+As noted, the encoding brings a size increase of approximately 25%—approximate only because one cannot have a fractional character.
+In comparison, hexadecimal is 100%, and Base64 about 33.3%.
+Z85 is
+also 25%, when it can be used.
+There are many other encodings for when other character sets, usually smaller, are desired.

+The theoretical limit would be to use all printable ASCII codepoints, expanding about 21.8%.
+Approaching this requires complex encodings with large block sizes.
+E.g., one can get 22.2% by encoding nine bytes into eleven characters, and more complexity and heavy calculation must be added if the above properties are desired.
+But it would be an odd case to be willing to accept all of, but only, ASCII, and to tolerate a difficult encoding, just to squeeze those last percentage points.

+I thus regard G86 as a local optimum among “nearly-all-ASCII” encodings.
+It rates high on space usage, simplicity, calculation required, block size, properties, and characters used.

 ### Future work

-The part of the spec most likely to be reconsidered is the choice of characters.
+There aren't many directions in which the spec could change.
+At best, one could argue the choice of characters.
 Some applications might work better with a different set, although _ad hoc_ simple substitution can accommodate such situations.

-One example is that `>` is not that special in HTML; it only is relevant when in a tag, where there wouldn't be arbitrary data anyway.
-So perhaps it is preferable to the backquote.
+As an example, `>` is not that special in HTML; it only is relevant when in a tag, where there wouldn't be arbitrary data anyway.
+So it might be preferable to, say, the backquote.
+Nevertheless, HTML and XML recommendations still say `>` should be encoded.

 ### Implementation